AymanElsayeed/AllureExample/README.md

 # Allure Recport Example using Pytest

 # Objective:
-This project is to demonstrate how to generate Allure report using Pytest framework.
+This project is to demonstrate how to generate Allure report using Pytest framework and its capabilities which includes:
+- Attachments
+- Test case description
+- Parameters

 # How to run the project: